liubquanti-frk/TelegramTv/README.md

 ```

 By editing the `MovieAggregator` and `Movie` classes, you can change the way movies are aggregated from chats.
-and for example be able to aggregate a movie from multiple messages, so they can be more rich and display more information.
+and for example be able to aggregate a movie from multiple messages
+(like text, photo messages before the video file), so they can be more rich and display more information.

 ## The chats, messages aggregators